YOU MAY BE ABLE TO DISCHARGE STUDENT LOANS IN BANKRUPTCY

 However, even for federal loans, if something happens that makes it impossible to pay your loans, such as becoming disabled and unable to work, you may be able to pass the test and have your student loan discharged.

-In addition, you may be able to have your student loans discharged in situations where there was fraud or misrepresentations by a college, such as if your college falsely certified you to be eligible for student loans or signed your loan application or promissory note without your permission.
+In addition, you may be able to have your student loans discharged in situations where there was fraud or misrepresentation by a college, such as if your college falsely certified you to be eligible for student loans or signed your loan application or promissory note without your permission.
 In these situations, you should consult with a student loan lawyer immediately.

 Contact Us for a Free Consultation